DataDog/documentation/content/en/tracing/guide/inferred-service-opt-in.md

 To determine the names and types of the inferred service dependencies, Datadog uses standard span attributes and maps them to `peer.*` attributes.
 For the full list of `peer.*` attributes, see [Inferred service dependencies nomenclature](#inferred-service-dependencies-nomemclature).
 Inferred external APIs use the default naming scheme `net.peer.name`.
 For example, `api.stripe.com`, `api.twilio.com`, `us6.api.mailchimp.com`.
 Inferred databases use the default naming scheme `db.instance`.

-If you're using the Go, Java, NodeJS, PHP, .NET, or Ruby tracer, you can customize the default names for inferred entities.
+If you're using the Go, Java, NodeJS, PHP, .NET, or Ruby APM SDK you can customize the default names for inferred entities.

 **Note:** If you configure monitors, dashboards, or notebooks for a given inferred service during the beta, you may need to update them if the naming scheme changes.
 Read more about migration steps in the [opt-in instructions](#opt-in).